ElanMedoff/josh-css/flexbox/README.md

 A child can align itself using `align-self: ` with the right side of the colon being any `align-items` argument

-`justify-self` doesn't exist, and it makes sense, since most `justify-content` rules deal with how to space multiple elements relative to eachother (think `space-between`, etc.)
+`justify-self` doesn't exist, and it makes sense, since most `justify-content` rules deal with how to space multiple elements relative to eachother (think `space-between`, etc.). what if you had `justify-self: center`, would that mean centered between the left and right elements? not clear

 Instead, we can use other properties like `flex-grow`, `flex-shrink`, `flex-basis`, and `order`